By Thomas Mc

 ~ o ~

 The twins were asleep in their beds, and Vincent and Catherine were relaxing in their rooftop garden celebrating.
 Doctor Peter Alcott had just verified what they already knew – Catherine was pregnant again.
 Tomorrow Catherine would break the news to Joe and Sammy at lunch.
-Just forty minutes ago they had seen a falling star shoot across the sky and they had both made wishes.
+Just twenty minutes ago they had seen a falling star shoot across the sky and they had both made wishes.
 Catherine had wished for another boy just like his father and older brother.
 Vincent had wished that some day he would be able to tell his children where he and they came from.

 Vincent suddenly became very alert.
 Catherine clearly felt his surprise and uncertainty.
 "What is it Vincent?"
 Catherine asked.